 As the experts in interior landscapes and ambient scenting, we wanted to give you a look inside the aromatic plants that create the scents and smells with which we interact and are familiar.
 From the iconic perfumes to the most subtle of scents, these are some of the most important plants at work in creating the fragrances that we have ingrained in our brains.

 The Lavender plant derives its name from the color of its flowers and is known for its sweet floral fragrance and purple flowers.
 Lavender is one of the most popular fragrances on the market today and has a long list of practical, medicinal, and commercial applications such as soaps, oils, and bath and body products.

 More recently, Lavender is being used in candies, ice cream, kombucha, and teas.
-The Lavender fragrance often elicits a feeling of relaxation and has been shown to reduce stress and anxiety in healthy and stressed out individuals.
-In a 2011 study by Ambius, this relaxing an anti-anxiety effect was also observed in hospital patients who were anxiously waiting for their treatment (1).
+The Lavender fragrance often elicits a feeling of relaxation and has been shown to reduce stress and anxiety in healthy and stressed-out individuals.
+In a 2011 study by Ambius, this relaxing, anti-anxiety effect was also observed in hospital patients who were anxiously waiting for their treatment (1).

 The Jasmine flower has a long history of use as a perfume and incense.
 Its beautiful, pearl white flowers clustered around delicate petals are woven into the tapestry of Middle Eastern art and culture where they have been celebrated for thousands of years.

 To sum up the importance of the flower to these cultures, it’s said that Jasmine has created “an almost shared olfactory landscape resulting in subconscious and shared experiences” in the regions surrounding the Mediterranean Sea.
 The flower has a multitude of uses that predominantly revolve around the flower’s fragrance or scent such as perfumes, scented sprays, bath and body products, and beauty products.